 - 2 cups almond flour

-- Preheat oven to 425F.
-Add 1 tbsp butter to a 10-inch oven-proof skillet and place in oven.
+- Preheat the oven to 425ºF.
+Add the butter to a 10-inch oven-proof skillet and place in the oven as it warms.

 - In a large bowl, whisk together the almond flour, flax seed meal, baking powder, salt and 1 cup of the shredded cheddar cheese.
 Stir in the eggs, melted butter and almond milk until thoroughly combined.

 - Remove the hot skillet from oven (remember to put on your oven mitts), and swirl butter to coat sides.
 Pour batter into pan and smooth the top.
 Sprinkle with remaining ½ cup cheddar.